jrief/django-sendmail/docs/source/usage.rst

 For this you can create RecipientLists, which are just named lists of EmailAddress objects.

 As soon as your RecipientList is created you can create and send your Newsletter.

-For this simply:
+For this simply create new Newsletter object:

-- Open your admin interface and select template if you want to use one.
-Note, that template is mutually exclusive with subject, message and HTML message.

-- Click "Save and Continue".
-Your context will be populated with variables found in template and placeholders.
+- Set name, RecipientList and choose EmailMerge to be used.

+    Sendmail has its own context parser.
+To use it simply click ``Reparse Context`` button, you should reparse it everytime you change the EmailMerge.

+- Parser will generate the structure of expected context, you can then fill values or add objects to the list.

 .. note::

-    User variable (``{{var}}``) in template wont be correctly found if its name contains ``.`` and it is outside ``{% for %}`` tag.

-- Fill in values for your context keys.
     Note, you wont see recipient context keys, because those are filled automatically for each recipient.

 - You can specify other optional parameters which will be passed to each created email.